grapesfrog/GAI-is-going-well/in-the-wild.md

 * [Trustworthy LLMs: a Survey and Guideline for Evaluating Large Language Models' Alignment](https://arxiv.org/pdf/2308.05374.pdf)
 * [A LLM Assisted Exploitation of AI-Guardian](https://arxiv.org/pdf/2307.15008.pdf)
 * [Mitigating LLM Hallucinations: a multifaceted approach - AI, software, tech, and people.
 Not in that order.
 By X](https://amatriain.net/blog/hallucinations#advancedprompting)
-* CSA  e-book on security implications of ChatGPT
-    *
 * [[2402.14020] Coercing LLMs to do and reveal (almost) anything](https://arxiv.org/abs/2402.14020)
 * [[2402.06664] LLM Agents can Autonomously Hack Websites](https://arxiv.org/abs/2402.06664)
 * Escalation Risks from Language Models in Military and Diplomatic Decision-Making